the1lab/1lab/src/Cat/Diagram/Separator.lagda.md

       ∙ assoc _ _ _
 ```

-A similar result hold for separating families, but with: a family $S_i : \cC$
+A similar result holds for separating families, insofar that a family
-is a separating family if and only if the canonical map
+$S_i : \cC$ is a separating family if and only if the canonical map
 $\coprod_{\Sigma (i : I), \cC(S_i, X)} S_i \to X$ is an epimorphism.

 ```agda